 5 ways you can work on your employability at home.

-Currently, a vast number of individuals are either working from home, on furlough from their current job or regrettably out of work and searching for a new opportunity.
+A vast number of individuals are currently working from home or regrettably out of work and searching for a new opportunity.
 So if you’ve found that you have some spare time at your disposal, why let it go to waste?
 Now is the opportune moment to develop your skills and increase your productivity, so here we give you our top 5 ways you can improve your employability from the comfort of your own home.

 DO SOME ONLINE COURSES.